PRIORITY ISSUES

 Safe Neighborhoods Through Prevention, Trust, and Accountability

-Safe neighborhoods are foundational to our quality of life.
-Consistent standards and rapid response matter, but long‑term safety also depends on prevention, mental health support, and youth opportunity.
+When it comes to law enforcement, consistent standards and rapid response matter, but long‑term safety also depends on prevention, mental health support, and youth opportunity.
 I support ensuring law enforcement has the resources to do their job well, while investing in strategies and programs that reduce harm before it starts.
 This includes education, funding, and program expansion.
 Public safety works best when accountability, trust, and prevention go hand in hand.